nemethconsulting/uw-rhs/docs/xtra-limitations.md

   - Use client-side filtering or extend json-server with custom middleware.

 <a id="6"></a>
-## 6. Git Bash Issues with Multi-line JSON Payloads
+## 6. Git Bash issues with multi-line JSON payloads

 - **Limitation**: Git Bash sometimes struggles with multi-line JSON payloads, causing parsing errors when copying and pasting the `curl` command.